Richard Goldberg

-Richard Steve Goldberg (born November 9, 1945) is a convicted sex offender and a former fugitive who was added to the FBI's Ten Most Wanted Fugitives list on June 14, 2002.
+Richard Steve Goldberg (born November 9, 1945) is an American convicted sex offender and a former fugitive who was added to the FBI's Ten Most Wanted Fugitives list on June 14, 2002.
 Goldberg is the 474th fugitive to be placed on the list.
-He was captured in Montreal, Canada on May 12, 2007, and subsequently convicted and sentenced to imprisonment of 20 years.
+He was captured in Montreal, Canada, on May 12, 2007, and subsequently convicted and sentenced to imprisonment of 20 years.

 Child molestation accusations

 In 2001, Goldberg, a former Boeing aerospace engineer originally from Brooklyn, New York, became a babysitter in the Long Beach, California, area by gaining the trust of neighborhood parents and making his home attractive to children.
 Goldberg had several children's items, such as computer games, children's music, art supplies, swings, children's soap, and cages with rabbits and ducks.

 On May 11, 2001, two young girls playing on Goldberg's computer saw an image of two of their young friends naked with their neighbor.
 Authorities were alerted, and an investigation was launched when six neighborhood children reported being sexually assaulted by Goldberg.
 Police searched his home in June 2001 and seized his computer.
 Investigators discovered images of child pornography on his computer, including photos of Goldberg himself engaging in sex acts with children.
 Goldberg was arrested, and he fled after $50,000 had been posted for his bail.

 In July 2001, a state arrest warrant was issued in California charging Goldberg with six counts of lewd acts upon a child and two counts of possession of child pornography.
 Goldberg was subsequently charged with unlawful flight to avoid prosecution in a federal arrest warrant issued by the United States District Court for the Central District of California.